by Matt Slick

 Therefore, when Jesus quoted Psalm 82:6 in John 10:34, He was condemning the Pharisees as unrighteous leaders as well as confounding them with the Scriptures about Himself being the Son of God.

 Mormonism and Psalm 82:6

-The Members of the Church of Jesus Christ of Latter-day Saints, the Mormons, often use John 10:34 where Jesus quoted Psalms 82:6 to support their belief that they can become gods.
-However, one of their own apostles, James Talmage, said Psalm 82:6 is not about becoming gods.
+The Members of the Church of Jesus Christ of Latter-day Saints, the Mormons, often use John 10:34--where Jesus quoted Psalms 82:6--to support their belief that they can become gods.
+However, one of their own apostles, James Talmage, said that Psalm 82:6 is not about becoming gods.